 In the Survival Summit's “Harsh Environments,” Kristen Rechnitz also shows viewers how to procure and cook food in the wild.
 Her lessons include how to make primitive spears and trap small game animals.
 She also goes into the details of how to identify and process edible meat.
 You don't want to miss her tidbit on how to cook rabbit calzones!

 Their Film “Sigma III Survival School Backwoods,” which stars the school's founder, teaches some of the nuisances of primitive tools, snare trapping, and meal preparation and preservation.

 Meanwhile, “Webinar #5: Survival Trapping – Bruce “Buckshot” Hemming” digs deeper into the subject of survival trapping after an SHTF situation.
 Bruce comes to Survival Summit from Snare Trap and Survive.

 Survival school offers a spectrum of information regarding food acquisition and preparation in survival situations.

 Navigation skills are also an integral part of wilderness survival.
 It's important to have some primitive navigation skills under your belt for times when modern navigation technologies are no longer available.

-As we mentioned earlier, Survival Summit's “Survival Land Navigation” is an excellent resource for navigation skills.
+As we mentioned earlier, Survival Summit's “Survival Land Navigation” is an excellent resource for navigation skills (Scroll down the page to see the trailer for this 90-minute training video).
 These primitive techniques may come in handy during bushcraft expeditions, emergencies, and bug-out situations.

 First AidThere's no way you are going to make it out of the woods alive if you do not have basic first aid skills under your belt.